As House approves ‘dreamers’ bill, Biden pushes for support amid GOP resistance in Senate

-As legislation establishing a pathway to citizenship for so-called “dreamers” easily cleared the House on Thursday, Senate Republicans have made it clear in early private negotiations that any measure that includes legalization would be difficult absent measures that would bolster border enforcement and tighten U.S. asylum laws, according to senior GOP and Democratic senators.
+As legislation establishing a pathway to citizenship for those known as “dreamers” easily cleared the House on Thursday, Senate Republicans have made it clear in early private negotiations that any measure that includes legalization would be difficult absent measures that would bolster border enforcement and tighten U.S. asylum laws, according to senior GOP and Democratic senators.
 At least 10 Republican senators are needed to pass most bills in the evenly split Senate.

 Such changes are almost certainly antithetical to a White House that has already reversed several of President Donald Trump’s most restrictive immigration orders and an increasingly liberal Democratic caucus in Congress that is calling for more generous treatment of the young migrants who are fleeing to the United States, primarily from Central America.